gomgom50/F16_BMS_DCS_Bios_translation_middlewhare/README.md

 This simplifies Arduino coding, as the Python code does all the preprocessing, making programming the Arduinos simple using DCS BIOS.
 This also means that I do not have to use more expensive Arduinos that can act as HID devices; any Arduino will work fine.
 For axes in BMS, I use vJoy to emulate a joystick and then use its Python bindings to send the axis commands from the potentiometers to the virtual joystick.

+### To be clear
+This project is not ment to be a universal solution but a solution for my specific case.
+Feel free to look through the code, and adapt anything you like to your own project.